-The unaudited condensed consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the instructions to Securities and Exchange Commission Form 10-Q and Article 10 of SEC Regulation S-X. In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of normal recurring adjustments, necessary to present fairly the consolidated financial position of the Company as of June 30, 2005, and the consolidated results of operations and cash flows for the three month periods ended June 30, 2005, and 2004.
+The unaudited condensed consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the instructions to Securities and Exchange Commission Form 10-Q and Article 10 of SEC Regulation S-X. In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of normal recurring adjustments, necessary to present fairly the consolidated financial position of the Company as of September 30, 2005, the consolidated results of operations for the three and six month periods ended September 30, 2005, and 2004, and the consolidated cash flows for the six month periods ended September 30, 2005, and 2004.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") have been condensed or omitted pursuant to the rules and regulations of the SEC.
-The results of operations for the three month period ended June 30, 2005, are not necessarily indicative of those to be expected for the entire year.
-The accompanying condensed consolidated financial statements should be read in conjunction with the Company's Annual Report on Form 10-K for the year ended March 31, 2005, which was filed with the SEC on July 14, 2005.
+The results of operations for the three and six month periods ended September 30, 2005, are not necessarily indicative of those to be expected for the entire year.
+The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the Company's Annual Report on Form 10-K for the year ended March 31, 2005, which was filed with the SEC on July 14, 2005.